Timception/zmk-config-drift-nice_view-editor/README.md

 # Drift Keyboard Wireless (by Timception)

+You may edit the keys on this keyboard using: [Nick Coutsos' Keymap-Editor](https://nickcoutsos.github.io/keymap-editor/)

 This is the wireless ZMK version of the Drift Keyboard, an ortholinear 68-key split keyboard with mild columnar stagger.

 Very much made possible by the help of [Friction](https://github.com/friction07), Thank you so much, this would not be possible without your generosity!